 (1) The membership subscription period shall be defined as a 12 month period starting from the 1st of the month when the member commences or renews their membership under rule 5 (6)

-(2) The regulations may determine categories of membership from which each member or potential member may choose freely at the time of renewal or application, each of which may have its own fees, conditions and benefits in addition to those bestowed by the rules.
+(2) The regulations may determine categories of membership from which each member or potential member may choose freely at the time of renewal or application, each of which may have its own fees and benefits in addition to those bestowed by the rules.

 (3) Subject to subrule (4), a member who has not made one of his or her payments within or before 2 weeks have elapsed after the relevant dates fixed by sub-clause (1) and (2) ceases on the expiry of the of that period to be a member unless the Committee decides otherwise.

 (4) Regardless of subrule (3), a member is a financial member for the purposes of these rules if each of his or her payments are made within or before 2 weeks have elapsed after the dates fixed by sub-clause (1) and (2).

+(5) The committee must determine the entrance fee (if any) and the annual membership fee (if any) to be paid for membership of the Association, depending on the category of membership.

 Resignation of members of the Association